lovetoys/lovetoys/README.md

 #### Engine:addSystem(system, type)

 - **system** (System) - Instance of the system to be added.
-- **type** (String) - Should be either "draw", "logic" or unspecified
+- **type** (String) - optional; Should be either "draw", "logic" or unspecified

 This function registers the system in the engine.
 The systems' functions will be called in the order they've been added.
-As long as the system implements either the `update` or the `draw` function, type doesn't have to be specified.
+As long as the system implements either the `update` or the `draw` function, Lovetoys will guess the `type` parameter for you.
-If a system implements both, draw and update function, you will need to specify the type and add it twice to the engine.
-Once to draw and once to update.
-Otherwise the engine doesn't know which priority the system should get.
+If a system implements both, draw and update function, you will need to specify the `type` and add the system twice, once to draw and once to update.
+Otherwise Lovetoys couldn't know in what order to execute the `update` and `draw` methods.

 #### Engine:stop(system)

 - **system** (String) - the name of the system

 If you want a system to stop, just call this function.
-It's draw/update function won't be called anymore, until it's beeing started again.
+It's draw/update function won't be called anymore until you start it again.

 #### Engine:start(system)